ceifa/sqlier/README.md

-The idea is to offer a way of writing one only code and be able to switch between multiple database drivers without problems.
+This project aims to offer a way of writing one only code and be able to switch between multiple database drivers without problems.
+The most easier and lightweight database abstraction of the market!

-> Alert: This project not fill all the database cases and not aims to solve.
+> Alert: This project will not fill all the database cases and not aims to fill.

 ## Usage